Mikaelemmmm/go-zero-looklook/doc/english/15、Publishing services to k8s.md

 }
 ```

-If it is online, you should configure multiple nignx to maintain high availability, in front of the nignx there will also be a slb, your domain name including https configuration should resolve channel slb, in front of the slb in a firewall and so on these.
+If it is online, you should configure multiple nginx to maintain high availability, in front of the nginx there will also be a slb, your domain name including https configuration should resolve channel slb, in front of the slb in a firewall and so on these.